AG-Schumann/GeMSE_MC/README.md

 and your executables will be built under `./bin/Linux-g++/GeMSE_MC`, where `.` is the default working directory (`$G4WORKDIR`).

 If running locally, make sure you have ROOT and Geant4 (10.3 recommended) installed.
 Compilation errors will arise because of the nonexistent paths that the `CADMesh.hh` class needs to execute.
 You can either install these extra libraries (ask Diego) or just run the code without CADMesh, assuming you do not want to simulate a 3D sample.
 In order to do that:
-+ remove `include/CADMesh.hh` files from its directory,
++ remove the [include/CADMesh.hh](include/CADMesh.hh) file from its directory,
-+ comment out these lines from the top of the `src/GeMSE_DetectorConstruction.cc` file:
++ comment out these lines from the top of the [src/GeMSE_DetectorConstruction.cc](src/GeMSE_DetectorConstruction.cc) file:
     ```cpp
     #define USE_CADMESH_TETGEN // To use tetgen
     #include <CADMesh.hh>